-- a.
-A sample Civil Complaint form with instructions is found in Appendix 5 and can assist you in filling out your Complaint.
-You can also find the form and instructions here: Sample Form and Instructions. - b, An interactive interview that will help you fill out a Civil Complaint Form online for a Debt, like a delinquent assessment, can be found here: https://www.lscd.com/node/438/debt-action-justice-peace-interactive-form
+A sample Civil Complaint form with instructions is found in Appendix 4 and can assist you in filling out your Complaint.
+You can also find the form and instructions here: Sample Form and Instructions.

 C. Take the Next Steps after you complete the Complaint.